 There’s some distortion, but most people will never notice the EarPods’ faults.

 So what’s the verdict on the EarPods?
 Unlike any of Apple’s previous pack-in headphones, the EarPods are pretty good.
 They’ve got pretty good bass response and are extremely comfortable to wear.
 But Apple’s previous headphones were all marked by a terrible plug and cord design that guaranteed that they had a lifespan of months, and Apple’s done nothing to change that this generation.
-That means that you’ll probably be replacing your EarPods in the next few months if you use them with any degree of regularity, in which case, we’d recommend you not buy the EarPods again: there are Amazon ($36.97) in the same price range, and even a $10 pair of in-ear buds sound better overall.
+That means that you’ll probably be replacing your EarPods in the next few months if you use them with any degree of regularity, in which case, we’d recommend you not buy the EarPods again: there are much better sounding alternatives in the same price range, and even a $10 pair of in-ear buds sound better overall.
 You’re not a sucker for spending $30 for the EarPods, but you can do much better.Related